CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

-Releases a machine with the given system ID.
+Releases a machine with the given system\_id.
 Note that this operation is the opposite of allocating a machine.

 **Erasing drives**: